Berg0162/simcline/README.md

 void fecrd_notify_callback(BLEClientCharacteristic* chr, uint8_t* data, uint16_t len);
 ```
 <b>Begin of the Arduino Setup() Function</b></br>
-Get or set (first time only) the values of relevant and crucial variables to persistence, whith the Companion App the user can set these on the fly!
+Get or set (first time only) the values of relevant and crucial variables to persistence, whith the Companion App the user can set these on the fly!</br>
-Start the show for the SSD1306 Oled display
+Start the show for the SSD1306 Oled display</br>
-Initialize Lifter Class data, variables, test and set to work !
+Initialize Lifter Class data, variables, test and set to work!
 ```C++
 lift.Init(actuatorOutPin1, actuatorOutPin2, MINPOSITION, MAXPOSITION, BANDWIDTH);